hujhax/austin-improv-wiki/Shows/Home for the Holidays.md

 ## Summary
 ### Publicity Blurb
-From the show announcement:<blockquote>"In *I'll Be Home for Christmas*, the holidays are happening whether you make it home or not.
-This is the classic story of someone trying to make it home for the holidays, and all the wacky misadventures and interesting characters they meet along the way."</blockquote>
+From the show announcement:
+> "In *I'll Be Home for Christmas*, the holidays are happening whether you make it home or not.
+This is the classic story of someone trying to make it home for the holidays, and all the wacky misadventures and interesting characters they meet along the way."

 ## More Information
 * [The show announcement](http://www.facebook.com/photo.php?fbid=10105253626207840&set=gm.826241390732300&type=1&theater) on the Hideout's facebook group.